 The members of the Nominating and Corporate Governance Committee are Messrs.
 Ross, Higginbotham and Tanemura, each of whom is independent for purposes of the NYSE corporate governance rules.
 Mr. Higginbotham serves as Chairman.
-The Nominating and Corporate Governance Committee has held one meeting in 2016 and held one meeting in 2015.
+The Nominating and Corporate Governance Committee has held one meeting in 2015.
+The Nominating and Corporate Governance Committee was formed in connection with our IPO in March 2014 and did not hold a meeting in 2014.